Meitei festivals: Ningol Chakouba

-Ningol Chakouba (ꯅꯤꯉꯣꯜ ꯆꯥꯛꯀꯧꯕ) falls on the 2nd lunar day of the Hiyangkei month of the Meitei year.
-It is on this day that the married ladies compulsory visit their parental house to dine with their paternal family members, especially brothers.
+Ningol Chakouba (ꯅꯤꯉꯣꯜ ꯆꯥꯛꯀꯧꯕ) is celebrated on the 2nd lunar day of the Hiyangkei month of the Meitei calendar.
+The married ladies visit their parental house to have a meal with their paternal family members, especially brothers, fathers, uncles, etc.

 The festival is celebrated in the theme of strengthening of the bond of love between married ladies (ningol) and their paternal families.

 Panthoibi Iratpa

-Panthoibi Iratpa (ꯄꯥꯟꯊꯣꯢꯕꯤ ꯏꯔꯥꯠꯄ), the sacred festival dedicated to Panthoipi, the Meitei goddess of war and love, is celebrated by her devotees, in the holy pantheons dedicated to her.
+Panthoibi Iratpa (ꯄꯥꯟꯊꯣꯢꯕꯤ ꯏꯔꯥꯠꯄ), also spelled as Panthoibi Eratpa, is a sacred festival dedicated to Panthoipi, the Meitei goddess of love.
+It is celebrated by her devotees, in the temples where she is worshipped.

-The festival falls on the same day of Hindu festival of Durga Puja.
-So, both the festival are celebrated together in Manipur.
-The goddess Panthoibi is also worshipped as the goddess of same attributes (riding on the tiger) with that of Hindu goddess Durga since 1714 AD during the reign of Emperor Garib Niwaj when he embraced Hinduism as the official religion in the kingdom of Manipur.
+The festival is celebrated with timing roughly simultaneous with that of Hindu festival of Durga Puja.
+Thus, both the festival are celebrated together in Manipur.
+The goddess Panthoibi is also worshipped simultaneously with Hindu goddess Durga since 1714 CE since the reign of King Garib Niwaj (Pamheiba) who embraced Hinduism as the official religion in the kingdom of Manipur.

-The Hiyangthang Lairembi Temple in Imphal West district is the largest site for the festival in Manipur.
+The Hiyangthang Lairembi Temple in Imphal West district is a notable site for the celebration of the festival in Manipur.

 Sanamahi Ahong Khong Chingba

-Sanamahi Ahong Khong Chingba (ꯁꯅꯥꯃꯍꯤ ꯑꯍꯣꯡ ꯈꯣꯡ ꯆꯤꯡꯕ), also known as Sanamahi Cheng Hongba, is a grand chariot pulling festival dedicated to Sanamahi, the Guardian of the mankind in Sanamahism.
-It is on this day people pour a basketful of uncooked rice in front of the idol of the deity.
-The main venue of the event is Imphal.
-It was revived in 2018 AD after having been banned for 350 years.
+Sanamahi Ahong Khong Chingba (ꯁꯅꯥꯃꯍꯤ ꯑꯍꯣꯡ ꯈꯣꯡ ꯆꯤꯡꯕ), also known as Sanamahi Cheng Hongba, is a sacred chariot pulling festival dedicated to Sanamahi, the guardian deity of the mankind in Sanamahism.
+People offer uncooked rice (husked paddy) to the deity.
+The notable site of the event is Imphal.
+It was revived in 2018, after having been banned for 350 years.
+The Imphal celebration brings together many pilgrims who join the procession.

-The Imphal city serves as the main location of the festival.
-It attracts thousands of pilgrims who join the procession.
-The festival was celebrated 350 years ago, and after a long pause, it was first recelebrated in the year 2018.

 Yaoshang

-Yaosang (ꯌꯥꯎꯁꯪ) falls on the 15th lunar day of the Lamtaa month of the Meitei year.
-It is a five-day festival, starting from the Full moon day of the month.
-Due to its coincidence with the timing of Holi, people imitate the Hindu culture of using colors to spray among one another.
+Yaosang (ꯌꯥꯎꯁꯪ), also spelled as Yaoshang, is celebrated for five days, starting on the 15th lunar day of the Lamtaa month of the Meitei calendar.
+Due to its coincidence with the timing of the one day Hindu festival of Holi, people imitate the Hindu culture of using colors to spray one another, because of modern influence.
 Yaosang is indigenous traditions of the Meitei people.
 It is considered the most important festival in Manipur.